martingmayer/preventr/tests/testthat/_snaps/prevent_equations.md

       nested_lapply("model")
     Message
       Please check the following required variables:
-      `model` entered as 0, but must be one of "base", "hba1c", "uacr", "sdi", "full" Please check the following required variables:
+      * `model` entered as 0, but must be one of "base", "hba1c", "uacr", "sdi", "full", or a list as specified in the documentation
+      Please check the following required variables:
-      `model` entered as 0, but must be one of "base", "hba1c", "uacr", "sdi", "full" Please check the following required variables:
+      * `model` entered as 0, but must be one of "base", "hba1c", "uacr", "sdi", "full", or a list as specified in the documentation
+      Please check the following required variables:
-      `model` entered as 8675309, but must be one of "base", "hba1c", "uacr", "sdi", "full" Please check the following required variables:
+      * `model` entered as 8675309, but must be one of "base", "hba1c", "uacr", "sdi", "full", or a list as specified in the documentation
+      Please check the following required variables:
-      `model` entered as 8675309, but must be one of "base", "hba1c", "uacr", "sdi", "full" Please check the following required variables:
+      * `model` entered as 8675309, but must be one of "base", "hba1c", "uacr", "sdi", "full", or a list as specified in the documentation
+      Please check the following required variables:
-      `model` entered as "potato", but must be one of "base", "hba1c", "uacr", "sdi", "full" Please check the following required variables:
+      * `model` entered as "potato", but must be one of "base", "hba1c", "uacr", "sdi", "full", or a list as specified in the documentation
+      Please check the following required variables:
-      `model` entered as "potato", but must be one of "base", "hba1c", "uacr", "sdi", "full" Please check the following required variables:
+      * `model` entered as "potato", but must be one of "base", "hba1c", "uacr", "sdi", "full", or a list as specified in the documentation
+      Please check the following required variables:
-      `model` entered as FALSE, but must be one of "base", "hba1c", "uacr", "sdi", "full" Please check the following required variables:
+      * `model` entered as FALSE, but must be one of "base", "hba1c", "uacr", "sdi", "full", or a list as specified in the documentation
+      Please check the following required variables:
-      `model` entered as FALSE, but must be one of "base", "hba1c", "uacr", "sdi", "full" Estimates are from: Base model.
+      * `model` entered as FALSE, but must be one of "base", "hba1c", "uacr", "sdi", "full", or a list as specified in the documentation
+      PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
-      Estimates are from: Base model.
+      PREVENT estimates are from: Base model.
     Output
       $`0`
       $`0`$not_quiet